ShailJyala/roller-coaster-height-analysis/README.md

 ## 📁 Project Files
 - `data/` – Dataset used for the analysis
 - `dashboard/` – Tableau packaged workbook (.twbx)
 - `presentation/` – PDF version of the presentation

+## 📌 Dataset Source
+The dataset used in this project was sourced from **Makeover Monday**, a community-driven data visualization initiative that provides curated datasets for learning and practice.

 ## 🔍 Key Takeaways
 - Roller coaster drops are much taller than they sound.